Hepatitis B Screening

 The hepatitis B virus is transmitted through blood, semen, and vaginal secretions.
 Situations that can cause hepatitis B transmission include:

-- Sexual contact with an infected person (using a condom can help reduce risk)
+- Sexual contact with an infected person (using a condom can help reduce but not eliminate risk).

 - During childbirth, an infected mother can transmit the hepatitis B virus to her baby.